memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 </table>
 <br/>

-Transcribed into a `MEMORY` section, this gives us:
+Transcribed into a `MEMORY` definition, this gives us:

 ```
 MEMORY